opsnull/blog.opsnull.com/content/rust/std/index.md

 ## <span class="section-num">15</span> std::io {#std-io}

-std::io module 的读写返回通用错误 std::io::Result&lt;T&gt; 它是 std::io::Result&lt;T, std::io::Error&gt; 的别名.
+std::io module 的读写返回通用错误 std::io::Result&lt;T&gt; 它是 std::io::Result&lt;T,
+std::io::Error&gt; 的别名.

+std::io::prelude 包含了 std::io module 中常用的 trait 和类型，一般需要提前 use 导入。

 Structs

+BufReader
--   BufReader	The BufReader&lt;R&gt; struct adds buffering to any reader.
+: The BufReader&lt;R&gt; struct adds buffering to any reader.

+BufWriter
--   BufWriter	Wraps a writer and buffers its output.
+: Wraps a writer and buffers its output.

+Bytes
--   Bytes	An iterator over u8 values of a reader.
+: An iterator over u8 values of a reader.

+Chain
--   Chain	Adapter to chain together two readers.
+: Adapter to chain together two readers.

+Cursor
--   Cursor A Cursor wraps an in-memory buffer and provides it with a Seek implementation.
+: A Cursor wraps an in-memory buffer and provides it with a Seek implementation.

+Empty
--   Empty Empty ignores any data written via Write, and will always be empty (returning zero bytes) when read via Read.
+: Empty ignores any data written via `Write`, and will always be empty (returning
+    zero bytes) when read via `Read` .

+Error
--   Error The error type for I/O operations of the Read, Write, Seek, and associated traits.
+: The error type for I/O operations of the Read, Write, Seek, and associated
+    traits.

+IntoInnerError
--   IntoInnerError An error returned by BufWriter::into_inner which combines an error that happened while writing out the buffer, and the buffered writer object which may be used to recover from the condition.
+: An error returned by BufWriter::into_inner which combines an error
+    that happened while writing out the buffer, and the buffered writer object which may be used to recover from the condition.

+IoSlice
--   IoSlice	A buffer type used with Write::write_vectored.
+: A buffer type used with Write::write_vectored.

+IoSliceMut
--   IoSliceMut	A buffer type used with Read::read_vectored.
+: A buffer type used with Read::read_vectored.

+LineWriter
--   LineWriter	Wraps a writer and buffers output to it, flushing whenever a newline (0x0a, '\\n') is detected.
+: Wraps a writer and buffers output to it, flushing whenever a newline (0x0a, '\\n') is detected.

--   Lines	An iterator over the lines of an instance of BufRead.
+Lines	An iterator over the lines of an instance of BufRead.

--   Repeat	A reader which yields one byte over and over and over and over and over and…
+Repeat	A reader which yields one byte over and over and over and over and over and…

--   Sink	A writer which will move data into the void.
+Sink	A writer which will move data into the void.

--   Split	An iterator over the contents of an instance of BufRead split on a particular byte.
+Split	An iterator over the contents of an instance of BufRead split on a particular byte.

--   Stderr	A handle to the standard error stream of a process.
+Stderr	A handle to the standard error stream of a process.

--   StderrLock	A locked reference to the Stderr handle.
+StderrLock	A locked reference to the Stderr handle.

--   Stdin	A handle to the standard input stream of a process.
+Stdin	A handle to the standard input stream of a process.

--   StdinLock	A locked reference to the Stdin handle.
+StdinLock	A locked reference to the Stdin handle.

--   Stdout	A handle to the global standard output stream of the current process.
+Stdout	A handle to the global standard output stream of the current process.

--   StdoutLock	A locked reference to the Stdout handle.
+StdoutLock	A locked reference to the Stdout handle.

--   Take	Reader adapter which limits the bytes read from an underlying reader.
+Take	Reader adapter which limits the bytes read from an underlying reader.

--   WriterPanicked	Error returned for the buffered data from BufWriter::into_parts, when the underlying writer has previously panicked.
+WriterPanicked	Error returned for the buffered data from BufWriter::into_parts, when the underlying writer has previously panicked.
 Contains the (possibly partly written) buffered data.

--   BorrowedBufExperimental	A borrowed byte buffer which is incrementally filled and initialized.
+BorrowedBufExperimental	A borrowed byte buffer which is incrementally filled and initialized.

--   BorrowedCursorExperimental	A writeable view of the unfilled portion of a BorrowedBuf.
+BorrowedCursorExperimental	A writeable view of the unfilled portion of a BorrowedBuf.

 Traits: